Colorado IEP Meeting Checklist: What to Bring and What to Watch For

 Ask about service hours.
 For each service listed (speech, OT, PT, specialized instruction), ask: how many minutes per week, delivered how (pull-out, push-in, small group, 1:1), and by whom (credentialed provider vs. paraprofessional).
 Services delivered by an uncredentialed aide are not the same as services by a licensed specialist.

 Ask about Extended School Year (ESY).
-Colorado follows the regression/recoupment standard for ESY eligibility.
-The team must consider ESY for every student — it is not something you have to request separately.
-If ESY is being denied, ask for the specific data showing no regression over breaks.
+Colorado considers regression/recoupment data and predictive factors for ESY eligibility; ESY is not automatic.
+Ask the team to document its determination and, if ESY is denied, ask for the specific data showing why eligibility was not established.

 Colorado-specific: ask about transition planning.
-Colorado requires transition planning to begin at age 15, one year earlier than the federal requirement of age 16.
-If your child is 15 or older and there is no transition section in the IEP, that is a procedural violation under ECEA.
+Colorado targets transition planning at age 15 or the end of 9th grade, whichever comes first, earlier than the federal requirement of age 16.
+If your child has reached the applicable Colorado trigger and there is no transition section in the IEP, ask the AU to address it.

 Do not sign the IEP at the meeting.
-You have the right to take the document home, review it carefully, and consent in writing afterward.
-Signing at the meeting is common practice but not required.
-If you have concerns, write "parent review pending" and leave.
-Services continue under the previous IEP while you review.
+You may ask to take the document home and review it carefully.
+Signing at the meeting is common practice but not required; if you have concerns, write "parent review pending" and document them.
+Do not assume services continue under the previous IEP solely because you are reviewing it; stay-put protection applies when a due-process dispute is pending.

 Red flags to catch in the meeting: